 I found one dentist in the area that was listed as mercury-safe.
 I called the office and found that they had no availability all week.

 However, like so many holistic dentists, I found out that he was booked solid for the next 2 weeks.
-Zero chance of getting in there.
+Zero chance of me getting in there.

-They were very kind and suggested we call the same dentist our friend had recommended.
+They were very kind and suggested we call the same dentist that our friend had recommended.
 There’s the light on the path!

-Vitamin C can make the anesthesia not as effective, requiring more drugs and longer time to numb (doubly bad).
-For more on this, check out, “How to nutritionally protect yourself from x-ray damage“.
+Vitamin C can make the anesthesia less effective, requiring more drugs and more time for the numbing to take effect (doubly bad).
+For more information on this, check out, “How to nutritionally protect yourself from x-ray damage“.

-Here’s an article if you’d like a deeper dive on how to use essential oils to help reduce dental pain and treatment anxiety.
+Here’s an article if you’d like to explore how to use essential oils to help reduce dental pain and treatment anxiety.

 As you know, I’m not shy about using words, so I explained in detail what I wanted done.
 I didn’t hold back.
-I even ended with the statement, “… and I want you to do the work like I was a member of your family.”
+I even ended with the statement, “… and I want you to do the work in my mouth as if I were a member of your family.”